BEHeder/BEHeder.github.io/snake/snake.md

 <p>
     Under Construction
     <br>
-    Constructing this game follows the tutorial at <a href="https://www.freecodecamp.org/news/think-like-a-programmer-how-to-build-snake-using-only-javascript-html-and-css-7b1479c3339e">Think like a programmer: How to build Snake using only JavaScript, HTML & CSS</a>, with additional help from other resources.
+    Constructing this game follows the tutorial at <a href="https://www.freecodecamp.org/news/think-like-a-programmer-how-to-build-snake-using-only-javascript-html-and-css-7b1479c3339e">Think like a programmer: How to build Snake using only JavaScript, HTML & CSS</a>, with additional help from the W3Schools website.
 To be honest, the Free Code Camp article has typos and such, making it a little difficult to follow.
 </p>

 <!-- JavaScript -->